 When the pressure relief valve is clogged, steam will continue to build-up to the point where your water heater could explode!

 BEWARE: Signs of a T & P valve malfunction include hot water that is much too hot or boiling sounds from the tank.
-Turn off power to your water heater immediately and call for professional repair.
+Turn off power to your hot water tank immediately and call for professional repair.

 Unlike neighbourhoods connected to the Ottawa central water supply, Greely, Richmond, and Carp have tap water that contains large amounts of dissolved calcium and magnesium.
 Although these minerals are harmless to human health, they do tend to leave deposits on the bottom of your water heater tank.
 A telltale sign is when you start hearing popping sounds from your water heater.

-Left untreated, the mineral deposits will continue to build up and harden, blocking the heating elements and causing the tank to overheat.
+Left untreated, the mineral buildup will continue to grow and harden, blocking the heating element and causing the tank to overheat.
 And voila!
 You have hot water that’s much hotter than you’d like.
 PS.
 You also have extra wear and tear on your water tank that may shorten its service life.

 We’re The Hot Water Experts